-- Warning: When switching between asynchronous and synchronous clocking of Timer/Counter0, the timer registers TCNT0, OCR0, and TCCR0 might be corrupted.
+- Warning: When switching between asynchronous and synchronous clocking of Timer/Counter0, the Timer Registers TCNT0, OCR0, and TCCR0 might be corrupted.
 A safe procedure for switching clock source is: - 1.
 Disable the Timer/Counter0 interrupts by clearing OCIE0 and TOIE0. - 2.
 Select clock source by setting AS0 as appropriate. - 3.
-Write new values to TCNT0, OCR0, and TCCR0. - 4.
-To switch to asynchronous operation: Wait for TCN0UB, OCR0UB, and TCR0UB. - 5.
+Write new values to TCNT0, OCR0, and TCCR0. - To switch to asynchronous operation: Wait for TCN0UB, OCR0UB, and TCR0UB. - 5.
 Clear the Timer/Counter0 interrupt flags. - 6.
-Enable interrupts, if needed.
+Enable interrupts, if needed. - The Oscillator is optimized for use with a 32.768 kHz watch crystal.
+Applying an external clock to the TOSC1 pin may result in incorrect Timer/Counter0 operation.
+The CPU main clock frequency must be more than four times the Oscillator frequency.